andres20980/kasten-docs/docs/usage.md

     shown in the figure):

 Please check, Setting Up Immutable Backup Protection for details about immutable profile creation.

+### Setting Up Immutable Backup Protection Using Veeam Data Cloud Vault â

+To use the Veeam Kasten backup immutability feature with Veeam Vault, make sure to configure the desired retention period in Kasten as this setting is required.

+The default value is 30 days but it may be configured as low as 1 day.

+It is recommended to set up the retention policy in Kasten to automatically delete
+    restore points when they are no longer required and to prevent unnecessary costs.

+If you need to keep, for example, N daily backups and M yearly backups, create several policies with different backup frequencies and retention settings.

 #### Creating an Immutable Policy â